KEP-5547: Integrate Workload APIs with Job Controller

 Alpha (v1.36)

-• Gang scheduling policy applied to indexed parallel Jobs (parallelism > 1, completions = parallelism, completionMode: Indexed)
+• Gang scheduling policy applied to indexed parallel Jobs (parallelism > 1, completions = parallelism, completionMode: Indexed).

-• Jobs managed by higher-level controllers skip Workload/PodGroup creation
+• Jobs managed by higher-level controllers skip Workload/PodGroup creation.

-• API validation rejects updates that change spec.parallelism for gang scheduling Jobs
+• API validation rejects updates that change spec.parallelism for gang scheduling Jobs.

-• Integration tests for Workload/PodGroup creation flow
+• Unit and integration tests for the Workload/PodGroup creation flow.

 Beta

-• Address feedback from alpha
+• Address feedback from alpha and confirm the spec.scheduling API shape and defaulting are stable.

-• Metrics for monitoring Workload/PodGroup creation and scheduling outcomes
+• Metrics for monitoring Workload/PodGroup creation and scheduling outcomes.

-• Performance testing to validate no significant impact on Job creation latency
+• Performance testing to validate no significant impact on Job creation latency.

 GA